NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/A snowballing literature study on test amplification.md

 **Challenges**: many of the works in this area consider a single change in a single statement, but realistic scenarios have not been covered yet (e.g., usually a developer modify the code in multiple parts, within a single commit).
 The solutions proposed in this area are still not scalable.

 ### Amplification by modifying test execution

+In order to explore new program states and behavior, it is possible to interfere with the execution at runtime so as to modify the execution of the program under test.

+> Test amplification technique AMPexec consists of modifying the test execution process or the test harness in order to maximize the knowledge gained
+> from the testing process.

+AMPexec technique would randomize the order in which the tests are executed, to reveal hidden dependencies between tests and potential bugs derived from this situation

 ### Amplification by modifying existing test code